 no Event of Default, or any event that with the passage of time would constitute an Event of Default, with respect to it has occurred and is continuing and no such event or circumstance would occur as a result of its entering into or performing its obligations under this Agreement;

-it is acting for its own account, has made its own independent decision to enter into this Agreement and as to whether this Agreement is appropriate or proper for it based upon its own judgment, is not relying upon the advice or recommendations of the other Party in so doing, and is capable of assessing the merits of and understanding, and understands and accepts, the terms, conditions and risks of this Agreement;

-the material economic terms of each Transaction were subject to individual negotiation by the Parties; and
+(viii) the material economic terms of each Transaction were subject to individual negotiation by the Parties [to be confirmed by Neosnetworks].

-the Parties acknowledge and agree that this Agreement constitutes a "forward contract" within the meaning of the United States Bankruptcy Code.

 Indemnity.
 Each Party shall defend, indemnify and hold harmless the other Party and its Affiliates, directors, officers, employees, agents and representatives from and against any and all Claims for physical property damage, personal injury or wrongful death, to the extent that such Claims arise out of or result from the negligence or willful misconduct of the indemnifying Party or such Party's employees, agents or contractors in connection with the provision of a Product or any other performance hereunder.
 Buyer shall defend, indemnify and hold harmless Seller and its Affiliates, directors, officers, employees, agents and representatives from and against any Claims arising or resulting from any defect in or failure to provide a Product.

 Successors and Assigns; Assignment.
-This Agreement shall be binding upon and inure to the benefit of, and may be performed by, the respective successors and assigns of the Parties, except that no assignment, pledge, or other transfer by either Party (the "Assigning Party") shall operate to release the Assigning Party from any of its obligations under this Agreement unless: (i) consent to such release is given in writing by the non-Assigning Party, which consent shall not be unreasonably withheld or delayed; (ii) such assignment, pledge or transfer is made to an Affiliate of the Assigning Party and such Affiliate is at least as creditworthy as the Assigning Party, or (iii) such assignment, pledge or transfer is incident to a merger, reorganization, consolidation or other transaction in which substantially all of the assets of the Assigning Party are transferred to another Person who assumes all of the obligations of the Assigning Party under this Agreement and such Person is at least as creditworthy as the Assigning Party.
+This Agreement shall be binding upon and inure to the benefit of, and may be performed by, the respective successors and assigns of the Parties, except that no assignment, pledge, or other transfer by either Party (the "Assigning Party") shall operate to release the Assigning Party from any of its obligations under this Agreement unless: (i) consent to such release is given in writing by the non-Assigning Party, which consent shall not be unreasonably withheld or delayed; (ii) such assignment, pledge or transfer is made to an Affiliate of the Assigning Party and such Affiliate is at least as creditworthy as the Assigning Party, or (iii) such assignment, pledge or transfer is in connection with a merger, reorganization, consolidation or other transaction in which substantially all of the assets of the Assigning Party are transferred to another Person who assumes all of the obligations of the Assigning Party under this Agreement and such Person is at least as creditworthy as the Assigning Party.

 Governing Law and Dispute Resolution.
 THIS AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES HEREUNDER SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS DESIGNATED ON THE SCHEDULE, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW, IF APPLICABLE.
 The dispute resolution mechanism is as specified in the Schedule.